C4T-BuT-S4D/ctfcup-2023-quals/tasks/rev/magick_lock/README.md

 ## TLDR

-Polynomial reminders modulo flag that should equal simple equations of power 1, written in c++.
+Polynomial remainders modulo flag that should equal simple polynomials of degree 1, written in c++.

 ## Writeup (ru)